 About Tata Steel

 Established in 1907 as Asia's first integrated private sector steel company, Tata Steel Group is among the top-ten global steel companies with an annual crude steel capacity of over 29 million tonnes per annum.
 It is now the world's second-most geographically-diversified steel producer, with operations in 26 countries and a commercial presence in over 50 countries.
-The Tata Steel Group, with a turnover of US$ 24.82 billion in FY 13, has over 80,000 employees across five continents and is a Fortune 500 company.
+The Tata Steel Group, with a turnover of Rs.
+1, 48,614 crores in FY 14, has over 80,000 employees across five continents and is a Fortune 500 company.

 Tata Steel’s larger production facilities comprise those in India, the UK, the Netherlands, Thailand, Singapore, China and Australia.
 Operating companies within the Group include Tata Steel Limited (India), Tata Steel Europe Limited (formerly Corus), Tata Steel Singapore and Tata Steel Thailand.